rbturnbull/rdgai/README.rst

 It enables users to define classification categories, manually annotate changes, and use an LLM to automate the classification process.
 The TEI XML can then be used for phylogenetic analysis of textual traditions using `teiphy <https://github.com/jjmccollum/teiphy>`_.

+Background information about the use of classifying variants in this way can be found on the `Why use Rdgai? <https://rbturnbull.github.io/rdgai/docs/why>`_ documentation.

 .. end-badges

 Documentation is available at `https://rbturnbull.github.io/rdgai`_.